minhvo1/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that uses HTML, CSS, jQuery and AJAX built from scratch!
+Tweeter is a simple, single-page AJAX-based Twitter clone!
+Made with HTML, CSS and jQuery.

 ## Final Product
 <figure>